-The 1210 controller provides diagnostics information to assist technicians in troubleshooting drive system problems.
-The diagnostics information can be obtained in two ways: by reading the appropriate display on the programmer or by observing the fault codes issued by the status LED.
+The 1228 controller provides diagnostics information to assist technicians in troubleshooting drive system problems.
+The diagnostics information can be obtained in two ways: reading the appropriate display on the programming device or observing the fault codes issued by the status LED.